mxmauro/go-lz4/README.md

 ##### NOTE:

-* This is a fork of the original [RandLabs.IO's rundown protection library](https://github.com/randlabs/rundown-protection).
+* This is a fork of the original [RandLabs.IO's LZ4 wrapper library](https://github.com/randlabs/go-lz4).
   May contain some modified functionality.

 ## Usage with example